david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+list"></a>

 ### fileStore#list(folderpath, queryMatch) ⇒ <code>object</code> ⏏
+Search the storage records in the Firestore database for all files where their folder matches the specific path given, and return an array with the metadata for each file.

 **Kind**: Exported function
 **Returns**: <code>object</code> - - metafile descriptor for the requested file